 Expedition to Iran

 It is very important to not to judge Iran and its people through the picture of Western or Israeli media, because it would be an opinion build on lies.
 Regardless of what our media say Iran is safe and Iranian people are always friendly, what does not change the fact that there is no perfect country and in my point of view there is no country which would be totally free.
-In Iran people are constantly brainwashed to love Islam and Mohamed who would rot in prison for paedophilia if he was alive, and in Europe we have to believe the far left governments and their utopian idiocy called the multicultural society and the system glorifying the plague of homosexuality.
-A lot of things in both Iran and in Europe don’t make sense and not everybody agrees with their governments, what does not change the fact that regardless of views travels educate and develop.
+In Iran people are constantly brainwashed with Islam.
+Contrary, In Europe we have to believe the far left governments and their utopian idiocy called the multicultural society, and the system glorifying the plague of homosexuality.
+A lot of things in both Iran and in Europe don’t make sense and not everybody agrees with their governments.
+This doesn’t change the fact that regardless of views, travels educate and develop.

 Each of those places offered different attractions although at the same time in the cities I encountered the same things.
 Iran means especially: mosques, bazaars, carpets, art, kebabs and gardens.
 In each one of those cities people looked for contact with me and o certain occasions I went out with Iranian women for tea to listen to their opinions about Iran and sometimes listen to sexual fantasies, what tells me clearly that women there feel more liberated when talking to White men.
 Iran is a very big country that’s why to all those places I was getting by night buses or by hitchhiking.